RKPen/Kernel/README.md

 # Minimalistic Kernel for Raspberry Pi

-This repository contains a minimalistic kernel built from scratch for the Raspberry Pi, developed as part of my CMPS 240 Operating Systems course.
+This repository contains a minimalistic kernel built from scratch for the Raspberry Pi.
 The kernel features a command-line interface (CLI), dynamic memory allocation, and Caesar Cipher functionalities.

 ## Features